2019 CO2 EMISSION REPORT

 HCE owns an 8% share in Unit 3 at the Comanche Generating Station located in Pueblo, CO.
 The energy from this 750 MW super-critical, coal-fired generating unit became operational in July of 2010.
 Guzman Energy LLC began purchasing this energy from HCE in February of 2019.

 Just over 44% of the energy we provide our members was supplied through clean and renewable resources, such as wind, solar, hydro, biomass, and coal mine methane generation.
 40% came from coal, 7% came from gas, and less than 9% was from market sources which could not be identified with a high level of certainty.

 HCE offers a voluntary program to support renewable energy generation in Colorado in which members may select their fuel source: Colorado wind, local hydro, and local solar.
 36,961 MWh was purchased by 1,715 HCE members in 2019.
 In addition, HCE’s members installed 1,507 small renewable energy generators (such as solar panels) behind their meters by the end of 2019.
 The 12,286 kW of distributed generation produced about 6,610 MWh during the calendar year.

 Emissions & Renewable Energy

-The CO2 emissions associated with electric power generation used to serve Holy Cross’s customers in 2018 totaled approximately 706,800 short tons.
-Emissions have decreased by 23% from our 2014 level while sales increased by 1.4%.
-Emissions in 2018 were about 26% lower than when tracking began in 2005 while sales were 15.6% higher.
-After accounting for line losses and the sales which have no associated emissions (under voluntary green pricing programs), the average CO2 intensity for delivered electricity during 2018 was 1.19 lb per kWh.
+The CO2 emissions associated with electric power generation used to serve HCE’s customers in 2019 totaled approximately 597,496 metric tons of CO2 equivalent emissions.
+Emissions in 2019 were 36.7% lower than when tracking began in 2005 while sales were 18% higher.
+Additionally, emissions in 2019 have decreased by 37.1% from our 2014 level while sales increased by 3.2%.
+After accounting for line losses and the sales which have no associated emissions (under voluntary green pricing programs), the average CO2 intensity for delivered electricity during 2019 was 1.10 lb. per kWh.